-Customs workers in Limassol and Nicosia went on a 24-hour strike on Thursday, demanding more time to implement the new automated import system.
+Customs workers in Limassol and Nicosia went on a 24-hour strike on Thursday, then escalated by announcing an indefinite strike starting on Friday, demanding more time to get acquainted with the new automated import system (AIS).

-Cyprus customs officers’ association chairman Christos Akaros had explained in advance of the strike on Wednesday that a European Union directive on the matter had stipulated that between 12 and 24 months’ worth of training be given to the workers, but that the local authorities on the island had scheduled the system’s implementation for June.
+Cyprus customs officers’ association chairman Christos Akaros had explained on Wednesday, ahead of the 24-strike, that a European Union directive on the matter had stipulated that between 12 and 24 months’ worth of training must be given to the workers, but that authorities on the island had scheduled the system’s rollout for June.

 This schedule, he said, came after the system had been prepared in February, effectively giving workers only four months to get to grips with the new system.